FaBoPlatform/FaBo/0612_jetracer/README.md

-# #611 Controller Board for Jetbot
+# #612 Controller Board for JetRacer

-Controller Board for Jetbot.
+Controller Board for JetRacer.